lodino/Camera-Feature-Extraction/README.md

 # Camera-Feature-Extraction
-Used to extract features of cameras from corresponding images (help with camera model identification)
+Used to extract features of cameras from corresponding images (help with camera model identification)<br>
+In order to run the code, download the dataset (https://www.kaggle.com/c/sp-society-camera-model-identification/data) first, then unzip it and put subdirectories in it into the data directory.

 #### Collected features:
 * fingerprints